PeterSommerlad/CPPCourseExpert/exercises/exercise03/README.md

 ### Data Structure
 You will not be able to use an `std::array` for storing the elements anymore (since it requires knowing the number of elements at compile-time).
-Instead, allocate an array of `T` objects on the heap using `new T[]`.
-And store the pointer to that array in your `BoundedBuffer`.
+Instead, allocate an array of `T` objects on the heap using `std::make_unique<T[]>(size)`.
+And store the unique pointer in your `BoundedBuffer`.

 * What is the type of the member variable for storing the elements?